For many artists the opportunity to generate touring invitations is a major reason to attend the Fringe.

 - Is your cast committed and contracted to touring, should the invitations arise?

 - If you lose a member of the cast to other work, what sort of time and cost would be needed for re-rehearsal?
-Be aware that international bookings can take place anywhere between 6 months to 2 years in advance so make sure the work you are selling is available.
+Be aware that international bookings can take place anywhere between six months to two years in advance so make sure the work you are selling is available.

-- Do the company have up-to-date passports and are any members likely to have problems with immigration to other countries, for example because of an earlier overstayed visa or criminal conviction?
+- Does everyone in your company have up-to-date passports and are any members likely to have problems with immigration to other countries, for example because of an earlier overstayed visa or criminal conviction?

 - Will any visas or work permits be required by the company?